-We have laid out processes which would contribute to a rapid growth from the very beginning, so it’s not a problem to replace someone’s competencies.
+We have laid out processes that would contribute to rapid growth from the very beginning, so it’s not a problem to replace someone’s competencies.
 We are not trying to build a company of stars, we want to create a star-company.

 You can often hear about a star-team in the context of football.
 That’s a popular strategy among coaches: always have a good alternative for every position…